 All teaching is in English and your proficiency in the English language should be adequate for the level of study you wish to take.
 We strongly recommend that you have achieved an International English Language Testing System (IELTS) score of at least 7.
 To assess your English language skills in relation to your proposed studies you can visit the IELTS website.

+You will need to complete the qualification within seven years.
 We cannot guarantee that the same selection of modules will continue to be available.
-You need to complete the qualification within seven years.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.